tchwrks/storybook-text-search/README.md

 }
 ```

-A custom `ExtractionRule` function for that component might look like this:
+... a custom `ExtractionRule` function for that component might look like this:

 ```javascript
 // .storybook-text-search/custom-extractors (or wherever you want to put it--knock yourself out)